The potential new client says: “I am looking for a junkyard lawyer, a bulldog lawyer!”

 Simple math for defendant clients who are being sued for money damages:

-I ask potential clients if following really is the math they are looking at, and isn’t it pretty simple—especially if they are being sued for money damages:
+I ask potential clients if the following math is the reality they are looking at, and isn’t this math pretty simple—especially if they are being sued for money damages:

 Don’t you, the client, want the sum total of the following items to the lowest amount reasonably possible?